CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 Before making any changes, it's crucial to back up your current Terraform state.
 This ensures that you can restore your environment if anything goes wrong during the upgrade process.

-1. **Local Backend**: Navigate to Your Terraform Project Directory and open a terminal and navigate to the directory containing your Terraform configuration files and copy the current state file (`terraform.tfstate`) to a backup location.
+1. **Local Backend**: Open a terminal and navigate to the directory containing your ACI Terraform configuration files with the state and copy the current state file (terraform.tfstate) to a backup location.

    ```bash
    cd /path/to/your/terraform/project